sethfri/MapboxFragment/README.md

 ## Usage

 1. [Set up the Google Maps Android API](https://developers.google.com/maps/documentation/android/start#getting_the_google_maps_android_api_v2) for your application.
+2. Add *MapboxFragment.java* to your project.
-2. Use `MapboxFragment` wherever you would normally use `MapFragment`.
+3. Use `MapboxFragment` wherever you would normally use `MapFragment`.
-3. Call `setMapID` on your fragment in your activity's `onResume` method.
+4. Call `setMapID` on your fragment in your activity's `onResume` method.

 ## Credits